kdcd/catsnap/README.md

 ## About

-This repository contains the code of Catsnap – a tool to assess the conservation of alternative splicing.
+This repository contains the code of Catsnap – a tool for assessing the conservation of alternative splicing (AS).

-Amino acid sequences of alternative proteins, produced by alternatively spliced genes, were downloaded from [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/) and [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) databases.
+The amino acid sequences of alternative proteins produced by AS were downloaded from [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/) and [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) databases.

-The user provides the RefSeq or GenBank accession numbers of two protein isoforms (or their sequencies) and Catsnap [Blasts](https://blast.ncbi.nlm.nih.gov/Blast.cgi) them against its internal database of alternative proteins.
-The resulting output is then prelimenary organized in pairs to be compared to the query.
+The user provides the RefSeq or GenBank accession numbers of two protein isoforms (or their nucleotide sequences), and Catsnap [blasts](https://blast.ncbi.nlm.nih.gov/Blast.cgi) them against its internal database of alternative proteins.
+The resulting output is then temporarily organized in pairs to be compared to the query.

-Catsnap looks for those prelimenary pairs which share the highest amino acid similarity with the query pair, especially in the regions affected by alternative splicing.
-This task is carried out by a logistic regression machine learning model, trained on 1,426 instances of conserved alternative splicing events.
+Catsnap looks for those temporary pairs which share the highest amino acid similarity with the query pair, especially in the regions affected by alternative splicing.
+This task is carried out by a logistic regression machine learning model trained on 1,426 instances of the conserved plant AS events.

-Finally, Catsnap sorts the hit pairs from highest to lowest similarity to the query.
-Hit pairs with high similarity likely represent conserved alternative splicing events.
+Finally, Catsnap sorts the hit pairs by similarity to the query sequences.
+Hit pairs with a high similarity likely represent conserved alternative isoforms.

-The detailed description of the pipeline is provided in the paper "Catsnap: a user-friendly algorithm for determining the conservation of protein variants reveals extensive parallelisms in evolution of alternative splicing " available at ...
+A detailed description of the pipeline is provided in the publication: Timofeyenko K, Konovalov D, Alexiou P, Kalyna M, Růžička K. Catsnap: a user-friendly algorithm for determining the conservation of protein variants reveals extensive parallelisms in the evolution of alternative splicing, _unpublished_.

-The online tool can be found at …
+The online version of the tool can be found at catsnap.cesnet.cz.

 ## Requirements